TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.40.md

 ---

-Let thistles grow instead of wheat, And cockle instead of barley.
+let briars grow instead of wheat, and stinkweed instead of barley."
 The words of Job are ended.